tangerinenx/Road_Line_Marking_Detection/README.md

 # Road_Line_Marking_Detection
 My Bachelor's Final Project: LANE DETECTION AND ROAD LINE MARKING IDENTIFICATION FOR AUTONOMOUS CAR USING SEMANTIC SEGMENTATION CONVOLUTIONAL NEURAL NETWORK

-I differentiate the meaning dashed line and the solid/continue line when get detected by the system
+I differentiate the meaning of dashed line and the solid/continue line when get detected by the system.
+The training and testing dataset was all Jakarta, Indonesian's road.

 [Ground Truth]